stat545ubc-2024/assignment-b3-apieters1/README.md

 The aim of the project is to develop a shiny app which uses the `penguins` data from the `palmerpenguins` package in R with the following features:

-\- [x] Allows for the user to search multiple entries simultaneously.
+\- [x] Allows the user to search multiple entries simultaneously.

 \- [x] Displays the output as a plot and table in separate tabs.